Dabloons1/Scratch/README.md

 Once installed and configured:

-1. **Launch Soul Strike** - The floating menu will appear automatically
+1. **Launch Soul Strike** - The ImGui menu will appear automatically
-2. **Click the menu button** - Expands to show all available features
+2. **Navigate the menu** - Use collapsible sections to organize features
+3. **Toggle features** - Enable/disable features with checkboxes and sliders
+4. **Real-time adjustments** - Modify settings like speed, alpha, and scale instantly
-3. **Use the features** - Click any button to activate features
+5. **Apply changes** - Use "Apply All Changes" to activate selected features
-4. **Collapse menu** - Click "Close" to minimize the menu
-5. **Hide menu** - Click "Hide Menu" to completely hide the floating window
+6. **Hide menu** - Click "Hide Menu" to completely hide the floating window

 ## Building from Source